codenamezeroseven/NLauncher/README.md

 This module is compatible only with Android 16 QPR1 and QPR2.

-Credits:
+Credits: All Credit Belong To Original Owner - AppsPorter

 AppsPorter APW aka Android Port World

-CodeNameZeroSeven for the amazing module.
+CodeNameZeroSeven for the module.